ivona13/argocd-notifications/README.md

 ### Prerequisites:
 * Cluster

+* To enable applying configMap manifest files to your cluster, do the following:

+    1. Create a Cluster role with the resource you need (configmaps in this example)

+    ```
+    kubectl create clusterrole deployer --verb=get,list,watch,create,delete,patch,update --resource=configmaps
+    ```
+    2. Bind it to your service account
+    ```
+  	kubectl create clusterrolebinding deployer-srvacct-default-binding --clusterrole=deployer --serviceaccount=default:default
+    ```

 * Set environment variable<code>KUBE_API</code>

+    - After running
+      ```
+      kubectl cluster-info
+      ```
-    - After running <code>kubectl cluster-info</code>, you will get the following:
+      you will get the following:
       ```
       Kubernetes control plane is running at: xxxxxxxx.
       ```